IBM-Bluemix-Docs/third-party/service-faq.md

 {:faq: data-hd-content-type="faq"}
 {:note: .note}

-# FAQs about publishing services
+# FAQs about selling services
 {: #3p-faqs}

 ## What are the different metering options for plans?